Privacy Statement - FAQ

 - If the data is no longer needed for the purposes for which it was collected.

 - If the processing is based solely on your consent and you revoke your consent.

 - If deletion is required to fulfil a legal obligation.

 You are always entitled to object to processing of your personal data for direct marketing.
-This is an absolute right, which means that if you object we shall stop all further use of your data for direct marketing.
+This is an absolute right, which means that if you object we will stop all further use of your data for direct marketing.

 You also have the right to object to any processing that we base on legitimate interest.
 You must then specify in detail what you object to and why.
 The processing will then stop unless we demonstrate compelling legitimate grounds for the processing, which override the interests, rights and freedoms of the individual; or show that our processing is for the establishment, exercise or defence of legal claims.

 You are entitled to request a temporary limitation on processing your data.
 Processing may be limited in the following situations:

 - When you believe your data is incorrect and you have therefore requested a correction with us.
 You may then request that processing of your data be limited while we validate if your data is incorrect.

 - When the data processing is unlawful, but you oppose to your data being deleted and instead request that the use of these data be restricted.

 - When you need your data to be able to determine, enforce or defend legal claims, even if we no longer need your data for the purpose of our processing.